• Skip to primary navigation

 • Sliced Avocado: Avocados are creamy, earthy, and delicious in this southwest salad.

 • Microgreens: I love microgreens!
-I add them to salad for their vast amount of nutrients, and they add color and pizazz to any dish.
+They are rich in nutrients and add color and pizazz to salads.

 Although I chose various vegetables for the southwest chickpea quinoa salad, you can add or delete the ones you don't prefer.
 I love the texture of the chickpeas with the crunchy cucumbers, red peppers, and tomatoes.